A dynamical system framework yielding quantitative inverse spectral results for Sturm-Liouville operators: Conclusions and practical applications

-This paper investigates the inverse optimization spectral problem $\rm (IOSP)$ for the Sturm-Liouville operator.
+This paper establishes a dynamical-system framework that yields quantitative results for the inverse optimal spectral problem.
 The primary contributions and innovations of this study are summarized as follows:

-(i) {\em Quantitative framework:} By introducing a phase plane analysis (planar dynamical system approach), we establish a quantitative framework for the inverse spectral problem, which quantitatively characterizes the relationship between the reconstructed potential $\hat{q}$, its target potential $q_0$, and the observed eigenvalue $\lambda_*$.
-Remarkably, when $q \in \mathcal{L}^2$, our approach delivers an exact analytical expression for $\hat{q}$, thereby completely resolving the optimization inverse spectral problem in this setting.
-Note that previous literature is confined to the qualitative analysis.
+{ (i) {\em Quantitative results:} By introducing planar dynamical system approach, we initially establish a quantitative results for the inverse spectral problem.
+We convert an infinite-dimensional optimization problem into a one-dimensional, exactly quantified problem, which quantitatively characterizes the relationship between the reconstructed potential $\hat{q}$, its target potential $q_0$, and the observed eigenvalue $\lambda_*$.
+Remarkably, when $q \in \mathcal{L}^2$, our approach delivers an exact analytical expression for $\hat{q}$ (see Theorem \ref{Th6.1}), thereby completely resolving the optimization inverse spectral problem.
+Note that previous literature is confined to the qualitative analysis (existence and uniqueness), which is not applicable to the practical applications in structural health monitoring and damage detection, material design, seismic wave analysis, sonar detection, and related fields.

 (ii) {\em Eliminating a long-standing constraint:} { This work eliminates a long-standing constraint in the inverse optimization spectral problems: the requirement $\lambda_* > \lambda_1(q_0)$ found in previous studies.
 This constraint arises because previous results are heavily reliant on convex analysis theory.
+To ensure this convexity, the restriction $\lambda_* > \lambda_1(q_0)$ becomes indispensable.
 However, this imposed condition is often impractical in real-world scenarios.
-In this paper, we establish a comprehensive framework valid for all $\lambda_*, q_0 \in \mathbb{R}$, extending the theory to a global parameter space.
+In this paper, we establish a comprehensive framework valid for all $\lambda_*, q_0 \in \mathbb{R}$, extending the theory to a global parameter space. }

+(iii) {\em The superiority of the method:} In a decisive step beyond classical techniques, we introduce a dynamical system approach that fundamentally transforms the problem.
+Previous research on this problem has primarily relied on variational methods and convex analysis, yielding only qualitative results such as existence and local uniqueness.
+By contrast, our dynamical system approach not only provides an explicit quantitative interplay between the reconstructed potential $\hat{q}$, the baseline $q_0$, and the eigenvalue $\lambda_*$, but also eliminates the unnecessary constraint $\lambda_* > \lambda_1(q_0)$.

+(iv) {\em Homeomorphic mapping:} An extra contribution of this work is the construction of a homeomorphic mapping, which enables us to determine the dilation relation linking the errors $\|\hat{q} - q_0\|_{\mathcal{L}^p}$ associated with $\lambda_1(q)$ and $\lambda_m(q)$.
+This pivotal result enables the extension of error findings from the $m$-th eigenvalue to the principal eigenvalue problem thereby establishing a unified quantitative approach to solving different classes of inverse spectral problems. {This homeomorphism shows our dynamical-system framework accommodates any \(\lambda_m(q)\) as \(\lambda_*\) in Problem (ISOP), rather than only \(\lambda_1(q)\).
+By contrast, classical inverse spectral analyses are confined to the case \(\lambda_*=\lambda_1(q)\). }

 }